Need a little help? Give us a call at 888-290-6060!

 - The display does not come on or is weak.

 Check power and ground connections.

-- The flow reading is approximately fixed either near zero or near full scale regardless of actual line flow.
+- The meter's flow reading is approximately fixed either near zero or near full scale regardless of actual line flow.

 Differential pressure sensor may be damaged.
 Avoid installations that can subject sensor to pressure drops in excess of 75 psid (15 psid for “Whisper” Series instruments).
 A common cause of this problem is instantaneous application of high-pressure gas as from a snap acting solenoid valve upstream of the meter.
 Damage due to excessive pressure differential is not covered by warranty.